denniesbor/spw-geophy-io/data-col-notebooks/README.md

 # Coupled Physics-Engineering-Economic Models for Impact Assessment of Space Weather Hazards

-This documentation outlines the step-by-step process for running statistical analysis on geomagnetic data and the socio-economic impact of space weather.
+This documentation outlines the step-by-step process for running statistical analysis on geomagnetic data and the socio-economic impact assessment of space weather hazards on power infrastructure within the US.
 The figure below is a box diagram of the method.
 ![Method Box](./figures/method-box.png)

 ## Dataset Setup